gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 3. In CS, there are plenty of "personal projects" you can do to develop your skills and explore your interests.
 You can make stuff yourself.
 This is much harder to do in other fields.

 4. In CS, there is tons of cool and interesting stuff to do that is "making stuff" - good projects that aren't necessarily research.

 ### Why can't I be a volunteer?

 I usually do not work with people who are volunteers.
 There are exceptions, but these are usually not for new people starting out.

 When I pay someone (either with credit or money), both sides are accountable.
 There is a formalization of the commitment.
 I am promising to provide enough mentoring/support that you can do things to get the pay.
 You are committing to doing enough to receive the pay.
 I find with volunteers, it is too easy for me (and other mentors) to ignore you.

 Many students (see "If you are not a Wisconsin student") say they are "self-supported".
 This might cover the financial aspects.
 However, there is a significant cost to having a person work with us.
 The biggest resource bottleneck is our time: we only have so much time/energy to devote to mentoring project students.
 There are also other costs both financially (resources like computing and lab space) and conceptually (like the opportunity to do other things).

-### But I need to have some contact with a Professor...
+### But I need to have some contact with a Professor

 Having a directed study experience is probably good for you (see above).

 If you want to go to do something after graduation (graduate school, a good job, ...), project experience is really valuable since it provides a different set of skills (the ability to be self-directed yet work as part of a team, ...).

 The blunt thing: if all you do is take classes, if you need reference letters (for graduate school or a job), (at best) all you can get is a "did well in class" (DWIC) letter.
 This is probably not good enough for what you want.
 Especially since at Wisconsin, our undergraduate classes are so large, and grades alone don't tell us much (especially in these big classes).
 See {{% link "no-dwic" %}}